WayScience/CFReT-compound-prioritization-analysis/README.md

 ## Approach

-### Obtaining CF HCS single-cell image-based profiles
+### Obtaining CF high-content screening (HCS) single-cell image-based profiles

-Image-based profiles were generated from high-content screening using the [Cell Painting](https://www.nature.com/articles/nprot.2016.105) assay.
+Image-based profiles were generated from HCS using the [Cell Painting](https://www.nature.com/articles/nprot.2016.105) assay.
 The screen encompasses 550 different compounds.
 It includes three control types: non-failing heart cells (positive control), failing heart cells with fibrosis (negative control), and a transforming growth factor receptor inhibitor (TGFRi) representing a compound that deactivates the failing state.
 These profiles were obtained using a data analysis [repository](https://github.com/WayScience/targeted_fibrosis_drug_screen), which includes the necessary instructions for downloading the dataset.